martintefra/Tweet-Sentiment-Classification/README.md

 - transformers
 - tokenizers

-wget https://nlp.stanford.edu/data/glove.twitter.27B.zip -O glove-stanford/glove.twitter.27B.zip
-unzip glove-stanford/glove.twitter.27B.zip -d glove-stanford/
+The scripts and pynotebook assume that the train pos full and train neg full, as well as the 1.9GB of pretrained Glove embeddings as glove.twitter.27B.200d.txt, which you can download by the following commands, wget https://nlp.stanford.edu/data/glove.twitter.27B.zip -O glove-stanford/glove.twitter.27B.zip unzip glove-stanford/glove.twitter.27B.zip -d glove-stanford/ are under the direction of data because we were able to import the full dataset to github.

 ## Data

 The data for this project consists of two sets of 1,250,000 tweets, one with positive emotions and one with negative emotions.